Robert of Newminster: Early life

 Robert was born in what is now the district of Craven, near Skipton in North Yorkshire, probably in the village of Gargrave.
 He studied at the University of Paris, where he is said to have composed a commentary - since lost - on the Psalms.
 He became a parish priest, returning to serve Gargrave where he was made rector.
 He became a Benedictine joining the monks of Saint Mary's Abbey in York.
-A group of monks, including Robert were expelled from York and established a monastery in a valley near Skeldale, on land given them by Archbishop Thurstan in winter 1132.
+A group of monks, including Robert, were expelled from York and established a monastery in a valley near Skeldale, on land given them by Archbishop Thurstan in winter 1132.
 The first two years were difficult and the monks struggled in extreme poverty.
 Initially they lived in a makeshift structure on the banks of the River Skell.
 Despite the hardships, the monks were known for their holiness, austerity and dedication to the strict Benedictine way of life.
-Their fame brought a new novice, Hugh, Dean of York, who relinquished all his wealth to the community who built more suitable facilities.
+Their fame brought a new novice, Hugh, Dean of York, who relinquished all his wealth to the community, who built more suitable facilities.
 Because of the many natural springs in the area, the monastery was called Fountains Abbey.
-Fountains became affiliated with the Cistercian reform which had been introduced by Bernard of Clairvaux.
+Fountains became affiliated with the Cistercian reform, which had been introduced by Bernard of Clairvaux.

 Cistercian and abbot

 Robert was described as a devout, prayerful, and gentle man.
 He is known for being merciful in his judgment of others and a warm and considerate companion.
 He was zealous regarding his own vows of poverty.
 About 1138 he headed a group of monks sent out from Fountains to establish Newminster Abbey near the castle of Ralph de Merlay and his wife, Juliana, daughter of Gospatric II, Earl of Lothian, west of Morpeth in Northumberland.
-Abbot Robert was said to be was favoured with the gift of prophecy and miracles.
+Abbot Robert was said to be favoured with the gift of prophecy and miracles.
 During his abbacy three colonies of monks were sent to found new monasteries at Pipewell in Northamptonshire (1143), Roche in South Yorkshire (1147), and Sawley in Lancashire (1148).

 Capgrave's life tells that an accusation of misconduct was brought against him by his own monks.
 Robert was said to have had an interest towards a woman in the village.
 He went to defend himself before Bernard of Clairvaux in 1147–1148.
 Bernard did not doubt Robert's innocence as he had received a heavenly sign of his virtuous conduct.
 Doubt has been cast upon the truth of the story, which may have arisen from a desire to associate him personally with the greatest of the Cistercians.

 Robert ruled and directed the monks at Newminster for 21 years.
 The small monastery of only 17 monks was one of the first to be dissolved in 1535 by Henry VIII, and the site has been privately owned since.